apache/openwhisk-cli/README.md

 ```

 If it is executed successfully, you can find your binary `wsk` directly under
 OpenWhisk CLI home directory.

 ## Build the binary with Gradle

+**Note:** For those who may have used the Gradle build previously, it has been
+re-engineered to no longer required Docker or Go to be pre-installed on your
+system.
+Using the [gogradle](https://github.com/gogradle/gogradle) plugin, the
+script now uses a go environment if you have it, but will also create a local
+Go environment if you do now.

-Open a terminal, go to the directory of OpenWhisk CLI home
+To build with Gradle, open an terminal, go to the directory of OpenWhisk CLI
-directory, and build the binary via the following command under Linux or Mac:
+home directory, and build the binary via the following command under Linux or
+Mac:

 ```
-$ ./gradlew build
+$ ./gradlew buildBinaries
 ```

 or run the following command for Windows:

 ```
-$ ./gradlew.bat build
+$ ./gradlew.bat buildBinaries
 ```

-Finally, you can find the binary `wsk` or `wsk.exe` in the bin folder under the
+After the build, you can find the binary `wsk` or `wsk.exe` in the bin folder
-OpenWhisk CLI home directory.
+under the OpenWhisk CLI home directory.
+In addition, it is also available under
+the folder `bin/<os>/<architecture>/`.
+For example, if your local operating
+system is Mac, and the CPU architecture is amd64, the binary and its compressed
+package can also be found under `bin/mac/amd64/`.

+OpenWhisk CLI(`wsk`) is produced in a Docker container during the build process which is copied from the
+Docker container to the local file system in the following directory: bin.
+This binary will be platform
+specific, it will only run on the operating system, and CPU architecture that matches the build machine.

-If you would like to build the binaries available for all the operating systems
-and architectures, run the following command:
+If you would like to build the binaries available for all the operating systems and architectures, run the following
+command:

 ```
-$ ./gradlew build -PcrossCompile=true
+$ ./gradlew buildBinaries -PcrossCompile=true
 ```

 Then, you will find the binaries and their compressed packages generated under
-the folder bin/\<os\>/\<cpu arc\>/ for each operating system and CPU
+the folder `bin/<os>/<cpu arc>/` for each operating system and CPU
 architecture pair.
 We supports both amd64 and 386 for Linux, Mac and Windows
 operating systems.
-We also support s390x, ppc64le, arm and arm64 for Linux.

 # How to use the binary

-When you have the binary, you can copy the binary to any folder, and add folder
+When you have the binary, you can copy the binary to any folder, and add folder into the system PATH in order to
-into the system PATH in order to run the OpenWhisk CLI command.
-To get the CLI
-command help, execute the following command:
+run the OpenWhisk CLI command.
+To get the CLI command help, execute the following command:

 ```
 $ wsk --help
 ```

-To get CLI command debug information, include the -d, or --debug flag when
-executing this command.
+To get CLI command debug information, include the -d, or --debug flag when executing this command.

 # Continuous Integration

-In order to build OpenWhisk CLI binaries with good quality, OpenWhisk CLI uses
-Travis CI as the continuous delivery service for Linux and Mac.
-OpenWhisk CLI is
+In order to build OpenWhisk CLI binaries with good quality, OpenWhisk CLI uses Travis CI as the continuous
-a Go project.
-Currently Travis CI supports the environments of Linux and Mac,
+delivery service for Linux and Mac.
+OpenWhisk CLI is a Go project.
+Currently Travis CI supports the environments
-but it is not available for Windows.
-We will add support of AppVeyor CI in
+of Linux and Mac, but it is not available for Windows.
+We will add support of AppVeyor CI in future to run the
-future to run the test cases and build the binary for Windows.
+test cases and build the binary for Windows.